-This post is about repeated and deliberate abusive behaviour I experienced from Raghuram S Godavarthi aka Raghu aka godavar.
+This post inexplicable and traumatic behaviour I experienced from Raghuram S Godavarthi aka Raghu aka godavar.
 I once more want to clarify that the “covert cerebral narcissist” is a descriptor that fits closest to what I experienced over the years and not a clinical diagnosis.

-I am trying to explain some of the repeating patterns that I experienced and how they altered the balance in our relationship.
+Some of the repeating narcissistic patterns and how they altered the balance in our relationship.

-Having a strong sense of self probably helped me stay resilient and happy unless actively being targeted, so for the most part, in public, we appeared to be a happy couple.
+I am resilient, so for the most part, in public, we appeared to be a happy couple.
 He never abused me in public, and was unfailingly charming.
-I was cool.